d-mironov/SL7/README.md

 ## I'm a student, engineer, geek

-    - :toolbox:   Currently working on the TymerWatch
+    - 🔧  Currently working on the TymerWatch
-    - :seedling:  Learning CS, Electrical engineering, Robotics
+    - 🌱  Learning CS, Electrical engineering, Robotics
-    - :milky_way: Also doing Astrophotography
+    - 🌌  Also doing Astrophotography
-    - :mag_right: Looking forward to work together with others
+    - 🔎 Looking forward to work together with others

 ## Where you can find me